timescale/docs.timescale.com-content/using-timescaledb/distributed-hypertables.md

 pushing down the `now()` function, the function is constified on the access node so that the resulting timestamp is instead pushed down to the data nodes.

+### Settings for improving query performance

+There are a number of configuration parameters that are important for good query performance on a distributed hypertable.
+The following settings apply to the access node.

+* `enable_partitionwise_aggregate` should be set to `on`.
+* `jit` should be set to `off` as JIT compilation currently doesn't work well with distributed hypertables.
+* `timescaledb.remote_data_fetcher` defaults to `cursor`, which is the recommended setting for most use cases.
+However, the `cursor` fetcher doesn't support parallel query execution on data nodes, which might prevent faster query execution.
+It is possible to change this value to `rowbyrow` for better query performance, although this might not work with some queries that include sub-queries or common table expressions (CTEs).

 ## Data Node Management [](data-node-management)